 In a gamer’s quest to win big, many will overlook the broader cybersecurity risks of online gaming.
 Many app users remain woefully unaware of how unsafe gaming can lead to real-life vulnerabilities.
-We’ve outlined a few tips to better protect yourself below.
+I’ve outlined a few tips to protect yourself better below.

 Read the fine print

 Before you click “accept,” take a few moments to review the included information, particularly as it relates to how data is collected and whether it is shared with third-parties.
 Even if it seems an app just asks for bits and pieces of information—your name and location here, your graduation year and gender there—data aggregators can easily create a holistic user profile.
 If this information gets into the wrong hands, it poses significant personal security and identity theft risks.
 Err on the side of caution and limit the amount of data you share with any app.

 The same goes for games that require in-app purchases to supercharge scores or buy new capabilities.
 While tempting, storing your credit card information within an app can put your personal finances at risk.
 Without knowing how secure an app’s database is or how strong its cyber defence practices are, the benefits aren’t worth the risk.

 Verify the source

 When a new app takes off, cyber thieves notice.
 In order to capture sensitive personal information, many will create mock versions that look remarkably similar to the original game but contain malware.
 Once an unsuspecting gamer downloads the app, their smartphone—along with its other apps, geolocation, photos, email and text messages—become a hacker’s paradise.